EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 <img width="700" height="700" alt="Agent Jane" src="https://github.com/user-attachments/assets/95fe35ea-69f9-4a5c-93a9-0903a9977375" />

-- Once the Support ticket request is created, open up the osTicket agent panel in another tab/window, and log in as John, our supoport agent.
+- Once the Support ticket request is created, open up the osTicket agent panel in another tab/window, and log in as John, our support agent.

 <img width="700" height="700" alt="Agent logged in" src="https://github.com/user-attachments/assets/c2661662-cc89-48b0-8d84-9066b67cd245" />

-- First take note of the new open ticket that is now in the sytstem!
+- First, take note of the new open ticket that is now in the system!
 You made that happen.
-All the way from creating the virtual machine on Azure that you're now working osTicket (that you installed and configured) in.
+All the way from creating the virtual machine on Azure that you're now working on osTicket (that you installed and configured) in.
 Heck yeah!

-- Click on the newly created ticket and lets observe the properties.
+- Click on the newly created ticket and let's observe the properties.

 <img width="auto" height="auto" alt="Ticket 1 Properties" src="https://github.com/user-attachments/assets/58e4e593-185e-4703-9a60-8228934a4b4d" />

-- Here we see that the priority of the ticket is normal, the department selected is the Support department, the ticket is not assisged to anyone in particular yet, and the default SLA plan is selected.
+- Here we see that the priority of the ticket is normal, the department selected is the Support department, the ticket is not assigned to anyone in particular yet, and the default SLA plan is selected.
-- But, based off of what we're reading, this appears to be a very serious ticket.
+- But, based on what we're reading, this appears to be a very serious ticket.
 As the help desk agent, we are going to adjust the ticket properties accordingly.
-- In this case, as it seems very serious, we would most likely contact the person who made the ticket to speak with them on the phone/ or on teams to get a better understanding of the situation and its context.
+- In this case, as it seems very serious, we would most likely contact the person who made the ticket to speak with them on the phone/ or on Teams to get a better understanding of the situation and its context.
 - But, for this lab, we are just going to go ahead and set the properties of this ticket accordingly so it gets routed to the right place.

 ---